awwad/tuf/tuf/README.md

 hashed bins (a special type of delegated role) might be an easier alternative to manually performing the delegations.
 How many target files should each delegated role contain?
 How will these delegations affect the number of metadata that clients must additionally download in a typical update?
-Hashed bin delegations is availabe to integrators that rather not deal with the answers to these questions.
+The hashed bin delegations feature is available to integrators who would rather not deal with the answers to these questions.

 A large number of target files may be distributed to multiple hashed bins with